traditions that Make Easter Special

 • Holy Week

 Oh I love celebrating Holy Week.
 We go through the events of that last week of Christ’s life and discuss them.
-There are all kinds of ideas in this post leading up to Easter, including things like “resurrection rolls” and “Easter Story Cookies” and a favorite Easter book I’ve read a couple times to get my own mind ready to celebrate the resurrection.
+There are SO MANY ideas in this post leading up to Easter, including things like “resurrection rolls” and “Easter Story Cookies” and a favorite Easter book I’ve read a couple times to get my own mind ready to celebrate the resurrection.
+That post also includes links to all the things our church puts out about Holy Week, and two of my sisters’ guides that are phenomenal so be sure to check all those out if you’re looking for ideas.
+Here’s our year we did the “Stations of the Cross” my sister set up:

 • Church Videos